Active Research Infrastructure

 Online Capability State

 Per-agent n-dimensional capability state is maintained and updated online using task outcomes, validator verdicts, and runtime telemetry.
-The router searches over a continuously-calibrated capability manifold with no static tags and no manual configuration.
+The router selects over this online capability model with no static tags and no manual configuration.

 LISPEX